DaDouglasLi/washu-mp-plan-recommender/README.md

 The optimizer is **not** trying to maximize meal-point usage, and it is **not** trying to force a plan that covers 100% of predicted spending.
 In many cases, a lower plan plus modest out-of-pocket spending (Bear Bucks or card) is cheaper than buying a higher plan with expensive unused points.

+## AI + model roles

+The project has two clearly separated layers:

+- **Local model logic:** parses the transaction CSV, derives behavioral features, compares campus-time patterns, predicts next-semester spend, and scores meal plans.
+- **AI explanation layer:** takes the already-computed structured result and turns it into a clearer explanation of why the recommendation was chosen, what tradeoffs exist, and which alternatives also make sense.

+OpenAI does **not** decide the plan.
+The app decides the plan locally first, then asks OpenAI to explain it.

 ## Problem statement